schoolofdevops/ultimate-kubernetes-bootcamp/chapters/5-vote-deploying_pods.md

 kubectl api-versions
 ```

-#### Common Configurations

-Throughout this tutorial, we would be deploying different components of  example voting application.
-Lets assume we are deploying it in a **dev** environment.
-Lets create the common specs for this app with the AKMS schema discussed above.

-file: common.yml
+#### Writing Pod Spec

+Lets now create the  Pod config by adding the kind and specs to schme given in the file vote-pod.yaml as follows.

+Filename: k8s-code/pods/vote-pod.yaml
 ```
-apiVersion: v1
+apiVersion:
-kind:
+kind: Pod
 metadata:
-  name: vote
-  labels:
-    app: vote
-    role: ui
-    tier: front
 spec:
 ```

-Lets now create the  Pod config by adding the kind and specs to above schema.
+Lets edit this and add the pod specs

 Filename: k8s-code/pods/vote-pod.yaml
 ```